plusemon/vaccine-registration-system/README.md

-### Key Sections:

-1. **Project Overview**: Describes the purpose and features of the system.
-2. **Prerequisites**: Lists all necessary dependencies and tools.
-3. **Installation Guide**: Provides a step-by-step guide for setting up the application.
-4. **Usage**: Explains the registration and search functionalities.
-5. **Cron Job Setup**: Ensures notifications are scheduled correctly.
-6. **Future Enhancements**: Notes possible SMS notification integration.
-7. **Optimizations**: Suggests ways to optimize the app for better performance.
-8. **License**: Instructions for running tests and project licensing.

-This structure should guide users on how to install, configure, and use your vaccination registration system.

-# Project Overview
+## Covid Vaccine Registration System
 A web-based vaccination registration system built with **Laravel 11**, **Vue.js**, **Inertia.js**, and **Tailwind CSS**.
 This system allows users to register for vaccination, schedule vaccination dates, and view their registration status.
-Admins can view all registrations with pagination.
+A List Page for view all registrations with pagination.

 ## Features

-- User registration with NID and vaccine center selection
+- User registration with `NID` and `vaccine center` selection
 - Vaccination date scheduling based on center capacity and `first come first serve` rule
 - Email notifications sent one day prior to the scheduled vaccination date
 - Users can check their registration status using their NID
-- Admin view for all registrations with pagination
+- A List Page for view all registrations in a single page with pagination

 ## Prerequisites